prometheusresearch/rex_deliver_dataset/README.md

 `rex_deliver_dataset` is a simple command-line utility for uploading file-based datasets into a [RexRegistry](https://www.prometheusresearch.com/) system.
 It will validate the format of the files in your dataset and then upload them to the system with all the required metadata.
+It automates all the steps necessary to satisfy the [requirements for delivering files to RexRegistry](doc/dataset_delivery_requirements.md).

 ## Installation